 Diversifying clinical trials, a key piece of health equity

-Chief fellow of the Hematology and Oncology Fellowship Training Program at the David Geffen School of Medicine at UCLA and researcher at the UCLA Jonsson Comprehensive Cancer Center, Dr. Garcia-Jimenez says over the past few years, cancer care has rapidly advanced and yet some groups of people still lack access to adequate care, novel treatments and clinical trials.
+Dr. Garcia-Jimenez is director of Oncology Research at UCLA-Olive View Medical Center and former chief fellow of the Hematology and Oncology Fellowship Training Program at the David Geffen School of Medicine at UCLA.
+She says over the past few years, cancer care has rapidly advanced and yet some groups of people still lack access to adequate care, novel treatments and clinical trials.

-“With certain populations unable to access that care, it widens existing inequities,” she says.
+“With certain populations unable to access that care, it widens existing inequities,” says Garcia-Jimenez, who is also a researcher at the UCLA Jonsson Comprehensive Cancer Center.
 “This is unacceptable.”

-Dr. Garcia-Jimenez, who is a member of the first cohort of the Robert A. Winn Career Development Award, formerly Diversity in Clinical Trials Award Program, a program aimed at improving the recruitment of diverse clinical trial participants, points to recent literature that shows Black Americans make up about 13% of the U.S. population, yet comprise about 5% of clinical trial participants.
+Dr. Garcia-Jimenez, who was a member of the first cohort of the Robert A. Winn Career Development Award, formerly Diversity in Clinical Trials Award Program, aimed at improving the recruitment of diverse clinical trial participants, points to recent literature that shows Black Americans make up about 13% of the U.S. population, yet comprise about 5% of clinical trial participants.

 Dr. Garcia-Jimenez says this gap in care is fueling her work in clinical trials.

 “Clinical trials are how we advance science and our knowledge of cancer medicine or therapeutics,” she says, “and if certain populations are not part of those trials, then (the medical community) can’t say that we're doing it in an ethical manner.”

 Part of her work includes designing strategies so that underrepresented and underserved communities can be more involved in the research process.